AscendingPassage.com HOME PAGE.

 pass into a region altogether beyond identification with the worship

-particular limitations; one who can be graven upon walls, and upon
+of any special deity.
+Particular gods can be graven upon walls, and upon

-not Amun, god of the dead, fused with Ra, with Amsu, or with Khnum:
+Not Amun fused with Ra, with Amsu, or with Khnum:

-Edfu stands alone, not near any other temple.
-It is not pagan; it is
+Edfu is not pagan; it is

-not Christian: it is a place in which to worship according to the
+not Christian.
+It is a place in which to worship according to the

 dictates of your heart.